 Underwater Egg Hunt at Conestoga Recreation and Aquatic Center

-Who says egg hunting is just for outside?
-Try something different this year, and splash into Conestoga Recreation and Aquatic Center’s underwater egg hunt.
-Search for prize eggs in the swimming pool, then dry off and head to the gymnasium for crafts, bunny bingo, a cupcake walk, a photo booth, a coloring contest and more.
+Looking for an Easter adventure?
+Dive into Conestoga Recreation and Aquatic Center’s underwater egg hunt.
+Swimmers will search for prize eggs in the pool, then dry off and head to the gymnasium for crafts, bunny bingo, a cupcake walk, a photo booth, a coloring contest and more.
 Parents must accompany children throughout the event, and parents must be in the water if children are under 7.
 (So break out those swimsuits one more time, Moms and Dads.)

 9985 SW 125th Ave.